JordanSpencerWu/old-website/_posts/book/2016/2016-07-31-coders-at-work.markdown

 The book mentions ways to recognize talent.
 I think the best way to recognize talent isn't from doing whiteboard coding interviews.
 It from how passionate the individual is about programming and learning.
 Other skills equally important are communication and teamwork!

-Peter Seibel asked this question to all the interviewee. __"Do you consider yourself a scientist, an engineer, an artist, or a craftsman?__ The response he got from each programmer varied and was my favorite question he asked.
+Peter Seibel asked this question to all the interviewee. __"Do you consider yourself a scientist, an engineer, an artist, or a craftsman?__ The response he got from each programmer varied and was my favorite question.